godarklight/concorde/ReadmeConcorde-jbsim.txt

 Example
 -------
 EGLL 27L - KJFK 22L, 3400 NM :
-- load --flight-plan from Doc.
+- load the flight plan from the Doc directory.
 - acceleration 30 NM before MERLY.
 - stable at FL500 with 71500 kg, 2h20 from LINND, at 2700 NM and 11500 kg (see "ctrl-I n").
 - warm, 275 deg 5 kt westerly, Mach 2.02, climbing slowly until 57600 ft (60 ft/min 2h07).